-.
+There is a common misconception that the use of fear and terror against one's enemies is a cowardly, evil method of fighting.
+Not tothese characters.
+To them, targeting a foe's psyche is every bit as valid a tactic as more direct methods.
+To do this, they prey upon a villain's fears, attempting to break them, thus making them easy prey.
+Often times, said character is either an Anti-Hero or someone who's a more clear cut hero but isn't particularly nice, who uses these tactics as a way of turning fear on those who prey upon the fearful.
+Can be a very effective weapon for those with a no-kill code.
 Alternatively, a hero could just as easily exploit their frightening reputation as a means of scaring someone into submission.
-The terror hero (except type 5) typically tries to avoid direct combat unless no other options are present.
-In order to count (except type 5), the use of fear and morale breaking must be a standard tactic rather than something used once in a while.
+The terror hero (except The Dreaded) typically tries to avoid direct combat unless no other options are present.
+In order to count (except The Dreaded), the use of fear and morale breaking must be a standard tactic rather than something used once in a while.

 There are five types of this kind of hero.

-The type made famous by Batman.
+The Cowl: The type made famous by Batman.
 Specializes in exploiting the primal fear of becoming prey.
 Uses a scary costume and ambush predator hunting tactics in the dark of night.

 The Dreaded: "Oh Crap, he's here!"
 This scare tactic relies on the hero having such a frightening reputation that his mere presence in a battlefield is enough to make bad guys void their bowels, drop their weapons and flee, be paralyzed with fear, etc. Exploits the fears of death and being helpless.

 It should be noted that the origins of the misconception stem from the many hideously evil acts committed upon innocent people in the name of terror tactics (think rampaging maruaders, terrorists, and the like) as opposed to the restrained, targeted tactics used by honest cops and soldiers.
 Alas, the evil cases are the ones that get all the press.